bhuisgen/neon-webdocs/docs/neon/configuration/store/modules/storage/memory/index.md

 # memory

-The `memory` storage allows to store state in memory.
+The `memory` storage stores the server state in memory.

 - [Example configuration](#example-configuration)